-Tours to Sri Lanka are becoming ever more popular.
-Until recently Sri Lanka was a tiny, undiscovered island that wouldn’t of usually been included on any ‘must-visit destinations’ lists.
-But as more people discover this little island packs a big punch, it is fast earning a regular spot on bucket lists.
-A vibrant friendly culture, charming colonial towns, moorish foods, relaxing beaches and stunning scenery.
+Until recently Sri Lanka was a tiny, undiscovered island that wouldn’t have usually been included on any ‘must-visit destinations’ lists.
+But as more people discover this little island packs a big punch, it is fast becoming a regular on bucket lists.
+A vibrant, friendly culture, charming colonial towns, moorish food, relaxing beaches and stunning scenery.
 Sri Lanka is a small piece of paradise on earth.
-There are way more reasons than 10 to visit Sri Lanka, but it’s definitely a good starting point!
+There are way more reasons than 10 to visit Sri Lanka, but here’s our starting point!

-Climbing the never ending steps in pilgrim season will have you walking a candlelit path for around 2-4 hours.
-To reach the summit before sunrise, it’s best started around midnight.
-The atmosphere at the top is simply magical.
+Climbing the never-ending steps in pilgrim season will have you walking a candlelit path for around 2-4 hours.
+It’s best to start around midnight to reach the summit before sunrise where the atmosphere at the top is simply magical.
 Religious chanting, perfumed incense floating down over the edge of the mountain, and local families passing around tea and rotis in hushed silence, waiting for the sun to rise.
 At around 4 am, the clouds lift to uncover one of the most beautiful scenes that could easily have been taken right out of a fairytale.

-If there is only one activity you do in Sri Lanka, make sure it’s to visit Sigiriya rock.
+If there is only one activity you do in Sri Lanka, make sure you visit Sigiriya rock.
 Being the most popular site on the island, this excursion is often included in a tour to Sri Lanka!
 It’s been given the name ‘Lion Rock’ due to the enormous lion’s feet that greet you halfway.
-Living in the heart of the island, 15 km from Dambulla, the 200 meter rock will leave you breathless.
-(In more ways than one!)
-The top contains palace ruins from an ancient civilisation that once resided there.
-That was until the king was overthrown and the settlement moved back to the capital.
+Located at the heart of the island, 15 km from Dambulla, the 200-meter rock will leave you breathless (in more ways than one!).
+The top plateau houses palace ruins from an ancient civilisation that once resided there.
 Reaching the top will give you one of the most dramatic sights you will ever behold.
-The beauty from the surrounding gardens, moats, forests and dry planes is absolutely spectacular and definitely not to be missed.
+The beauty from the surrounding gardens, moats, forests and dry planes is spectacular and not to be missed.

-Visiting Sri Lanka is a great opportunity to feast on its rich, mouth watering cuisine and fill your bellies with as many street snacks and beach-side dinners as you can!
+Visiting Sri Lanka is an excellent opportunity to feast on its rich, mouth-watering cuisine.
+Fill your bellies with as many street snacks and beach-side dinners as you can.
 Often referred to as the island of rice and curry, this is the base for many beloved Sri Lankan dishes.
-The Fish Ambul Thiyal is a particularly good one!
+The Ambul Thiyal is a particularly good one!
 Made from chunks of fish, sauteed in a blend of spices and mixed with sour fruit.
 Delicious!

 Beaches & surf

-It’s no secret that Sri Lanka is famous for its array of pristine beaches and impeccable surf – and with so many to choose from, you will always find a favourite.
-From the laid-back backpackers paradise of Hikkaduwa to the honeymoon sanctuary of Dickwella – no two beaches are the same.
+It’s no secret that Sri Lanka is famous for its array of pristine beaches and excellent surf – and with so many to choose from, you will always be able to find a favourite.
+From the chilled backpacker’s paradise of Hikkaduwa to the honeymoon sanctuary of Dickwella – no two beaches are the same.
 Some, such as Arugam Bay are perfect for surfing and famous for its point break, and some are great for watersports such as Bentota.
 With Sri Lanka having an abundance of coral reefs, snorkelling can pretty much be enjoyed from any shoreline.
 Sometimes the water is so clear you don’t even need a snorkel!
 There are also numerous spots around the island perfect for diving.

 Wildlife & safaris

-With a spectacular scenery and a variety of climates and landscapes, Sri Lanka is a wildlife lovers paradise.
+With spectacular scenery and a variety of climates and landscapes, Sri Lanka is a wildlife-lovers paradise.
 The island is home to elephants, leopards, monkeys and buffalo, and is regularly frequented by whales, dolphins, turtles and an astonishing selection of marine life.
 There are a total of 22 national parks on the island, so there is much to choose from!
-The most famous is Yala National Park – it has over 30 leopards!
+The most famous is Yala National Park which houses over 30 leopards.
 The other one to note is Udawalawe National Park.
-This park is by far the best for seeing elephants – they house over 300!
-The Park was built to protect the reservoir and is a perfect spot for elephants to thrive.
-You are pretty much guaranteed a close up encounter here!
+This park is by far the best for seeing elephants – over 300 roam the grounds.
+The park was built to protect the reservoir and is a perfect spot for elephants to thrive.
+You are pretty much guaranteed a close-up encounter here.

 Train to Kandy

-Often referred to as one of the most beautiful train journeys in the world, this 7 hour ride winds through the most scenic parts of Sri Lanka, starting from Ella and ending in Kandy.
+Often regarded as one of the most beautiful train journeys in the world, this 7-hour ride winds through the most scenic parts of Sri Lanka, starting from Ella and ending in Kandy.
 This stretch of track will find you staring out of the window at the lush tea plantations, misty mountains, beautiful bridges and majestic waterfalls.
 Trains are one of the best ways to travel in Sri Lanka.
 They are comfortable, affordable, and easy to book.
-Booking a seat in the observation carriage will make this ride especially memorable!
-This gives you an all round better view of of the incredible scenery drifting by, however the train itself is very slow!
+Booking a seat in the observation carriage will make this ride especially memorable.
+This gives you an all-round better view of of the incredible scenery drifting by.
+However, the train itself is very slow!
 You will often have children running alongside and sellers popping in to offer you delicious snacks of fresh mangoes and cinnamon.
 But it all adds to the charm!

 Sri Lanka is just as rich, colourful and enchanting below the surface, as it is above.
 Being a small island in the middle of the Indian Ocean, it has an extensive range of marine life.
-From the palm-sized, newly hatched baby turtles, to the mammoth 100 foot long blue whale, and every little colourful thing in between.
+From the palm-sized, newly hatched baby turtles, to the mammoth 100-foot long blue whale, and every little colourful thing in between.
 Mirissa is the most popular place for whale and dolphin watching.
-The companies in Sri Lanka that offer this excursion have a huge success rate.
+The companies in Sri Lanka that offer this excursion have a tremendous success rate.
 The island is also perfect for snorkelling, with almost every shore fringed in coral reef.
-If you are more of an experienced diver, the wreckages, underwater cave systems and tombs are amazing to explore.
+If you are more of an experienced diver, the wreckages, underwater cave systems and tombs are fantastic to explore.

 With so much to see in such a small country, a tour is a great way to see the highlights.
 Tucan Travel offer several group tours to Sri Lanka which is a great, fuss-free way to explore.
 If you are short on time, the Sri Lanka 1 week holiday is the perfect way to fit in the must-see sites and famous destinations.
 If you would like a more personalised itinerary, Tucan Travel organise a two week tailor made tour which can be altered to work around what you want to do.